fabacab/inline-gdocs-viewer/readme.txt

 5. Transform your spreadsheet's data into an interactive graph or chart by adding a single shortcode attribute.
 11 chart types are supported, including `Area`, `Bar`, `Column`, `Pie`, `Line`, `Scatter` and more.
 Every chart can be customized with user-defined colors, opacity, and even 3D effects.
 There are over 50 configuration options to choose from.
 See [the FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/faq/) for a detailed list.

 == Change log ==

+= Version 0.8.1 =

+* [Bugfix](https://wordpress.org/support/topic/fatal-error-on-loading-table?replies=3): Properly serialize and store responses from Google with mismatched encoding.
+* Bugfix: Properly save and load caches with shortcodes that use the `gid` attribute.
+* Bugfix: Uninstaller correctly clears plugin cache.

 = Version 0.8 =